schurr-lab/git-tutorial/README.md

 Welcome!
 Before contributing to lab repositories, please complete this short Git & GitHub tutorial.

+The **most important goal** is to learn how to keep your work safely backed up using GitHub.

+A good habit is to **commit and push your code at the end of every work day**.

-By the end, you will learn how to:
+By the end of this tutorial, you will know how to:

 - Create a GitHub account
 - Clone a repository
-- Create a branch
+- Edit files in a repository
 - Commit changes
-- Push to GitHub
+- Push changes to GitHub

-- Open a Pull Request
-- Modify files inside a practice folder
+Later you will typically create **your own repository for your projects** and use GitHub as a backup and version history.

 Most students use **Mac + PyCharm**, but we start with the **command line workflow** because it works everywhere.